 Once your logs are seasoned they will burn far more efficiently than fresh cut wood.
 Therefore they put out more heat and will burn longer, giving you much better value for money!

-Our seasoned wood has been dried by the sun and the wind over a period of two years.
+Our seasoned wood has been dried by the sun and the wind over a period of two years and the moisture content is 20% or less.
 For the best burning results, you should always choose seasoned wood.